Seiger/sGallery/README.md

 - [x] Sort positions.
 - [x] Text fields for file.

-## Install by artisan package installer:
+## Install by artisan package installer

 Run in you /core/ folder: